Lupercio421/STAT_790_Case_Seminar/README.md

 * The Economic Index

 ## Resources that are helping me complete this project
-* Forecasting and Principles, third edition
+* Forecasting: Principles and Practice, third edition
 * Advanced R
 * R for Data Science
 * Numerous research papers taking on a similar task within other countries